bangle-io/emoji-lookup-data/README.md

 - `EmojiIndex`: The number representing the index of the emoji in the `emoji.json` array.

 ### data/alias_lookup.json
-Schema: `Array<[Alias, EmojiChar, EmojiIndex]>
+Schema: `Array<[Alias, EmojiChar, EmojiIndex]>`

-Unlike every other file, the array's indices *donot* correspond to an emoji in `emoji.json`.
-To help with this lack of information, the third item of the nested array will always the `EmojiIndex`.
+Unlike every other file, this array's indices *donot* correspond to an emoji in `emoji.json`.
+To help with this lack of information, the third item of the nested array will always be the `EmojiIndex`.

 ### data/emoji.json
 Schema: `Array<EmojiChar>`

+The emoji char.
+The index of item `EmojiIndex` is used in other files to do a reverse lookup.

 ### data/description.json
 Schema: `Array<string>`